Pyramid of the Moon: Burials

 Within the seven layers that make up the Pyramid of the Moon, there are five burial complexes labeled two through six.
 They were found to have contained sacrificial victims and other remains such as figurines, obsidian objects, as well as nonhuman animal remains.
 While the pyramid structures are labeled from the earliest to the oldest (one through seven), the burial structures are numbered in the order in which they were found (two through six).
 For example, burial two and six are associated with the time of the fourth structure, three with the fifth structure, and four and five with the sixth structure.
-It is important to note that there have been no associated burials within structures one through three.
+There have been no associated burials within structures one through three.
 The burials begin in conjunction with structure four.
-Due to this, Siguyama suggests a large-scale change politically and militaristically within Teotihuacan during the period of which structure four was built.
+Due to this, Sugiyama suggests a large-scale change politically and militaristically within Teotihuacan during the period of which structure four was built.
 This is because of the substantial increase in size of structure four, as well as the addition of ritualistic burials that correlate to the addition of new structures to the Pyramid of the Moon.

 Burial two was built during the construction of Building four and was believed to be built around 250 AD.
 It contained a single-seated corpse of a man facing west who was probably around 40–50 years of age.
 The structure also contained part of a different person's occipital bone.
 The first individual had offerings associated with him such as ear flares, beads, and a pendant.
 This would suggest that he was of relatively high status.
 Also, within the pit, their other offerings.
 First, there were several assortments of figurines depicting a human, blades of obsidian, and shells.
 The offerings were displayed so that the figurines had the obsidian blades pointing towards their heads.
 There were also storm god vessels that were placed near each corner of the burial pit.
 Finally, there was another figure of greenstone, probably depicting a female instead of a male.
 This is significant because many of the figurines were either not depicted as a clear gender, or were male.
 Scholars have suggested that this female figure may represent the goddess to which the ritual was being made.
 Adding to this, there were nonhuman sacrifices as well such as pumas, eagles, falcons, crows, owls, rattlesnakes, and mollusks.
 The individual found, and his positioning suggests that he was probably bound before he was thrown into the grave hole.
 Studies on oxygen-isotope and strontium-isotope ratios within tooth enamel and bone were done by White and his team in order to determine possible locations of origin.
 Their work has revealed that the full skeleton was probably not originally from Teotihuacan, which could suggest that he was a sacrificial victim of war.